PopekD/The-Dark-Corridor/README.md

-# This design is terribly outdated and incorrect, but I still think it's cool.
+# This project is terribly outdated and incorrect, but I still think it's cool.

 # The-Dark-Corridor
 Raycasting Simulation